IreneGohtami/Xendit_PreAssessment/README.md

-Backend API for Github Comments [GET, POST, DELTE] & Members [GET, POST] Developed in NodeJS (with Express) & MongoDB
+Backend API for Github Comments [GET, POST, DELTE] & Members [GET, POST].
+Developed in NodeJS (with Express) & MongoDB
 Default database configuration is set to remote URL